Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

     -   The student is logged into the application.
 -   **Normal Flow:**
 1. The student selects the “Logout” option from the settings or profile menu.
-2. The application sends a logout request to the server (TokenRevocationService).
+2. The application sends a logout request to the server.
-3. The server adds the user’s current JWT to the denylist (JwtDenylistFilter).
+3. The server adds the user’s current token to the denylist.
 4. The application clears the stored authentication tokens from the device’s local storage.
 5. The application redirects the user to the login screen.
 -   **Postconditions:**
     -   The user is logged out of the application.
     -   The authentication token is invalidated on the server.
     -   The application UI shows the login screen.

+#### 4.5 Forgot Password / Password Recovery (Mobile)

+##### Use Case Description: Forgot Password (Mobile)

+-   **Use Case ID:** UC_Forgot_Password_Mobile
+-   **Primary Actor:** Logged-in Free User
+-   **Goal:** To reset a forgotten password for an email/password account.
+-   **Preconditions:**
+    -   User has a registered email account.
+    -   User is at the Login Screen.
+-   **Normal Flow:**
+1. The student taps “Forgot Password?” on the login screen.
+2. The application prompts for the registered email address.
+3. The student enters the email and taps “Send Reset Link”.
+4. The application sends the request to Firebase Authentication.
+5. Firebase sends a password reset email to the user.
+6. The user receives the email containing a reset link or code.
+7. The user follows the link to resetting the password (or enters the code in the app if supported).
+8. The user enters a new password and confirms it.
+9. The password is updated, and the user can now log in with the new credentials.
+-   **Postconditions:**
+    -   User password is updated.
+-   **Priority:** High
+-   **Frequency of Use:** Occasional

 ### Module 5: Cloud Synchronization